 Realizing that my child’s whining was not about me made me calm just like that.
 I was no longer feeling as if I was disappointing her as if she was expecting something from me that I couldn’t provide for her.
 I wasn’t taking it personally anymore – her whining wasn’t my fault!

-Asking myself “What do I feel when I hear her whining?” made the switch from me clenching my teeth and being all angry and fighting the urge to yell, to me being calm and able to listen to my daughter and understand her better.
+Asking myself “What do I feel when I hear her whining?” made the switch from me clenching my teeth, being all angry and fighting the urge to yell, to me being calm and able to listen to my daughter and understand her better.

 Why does whining trigger feelings inside us?

 You might have a certain image in your mind of how you should be as a mom, and when you can’t be as you think you should, you once again feel not good enough or that you are disappointing your loved ones.
 And this was painful when you were a child, and is again painful now.

 If you were punished as a child for whining, yelled at or even spanked, all these emotions can be triggered when your kids whine.
 In your mind, pain is associated with whining, and it again hurts.
 Or because you feel like “It’s not fair, I was punished when I whined, why?
-And how come this child whines in my ears and is not punished?
+How come this child whines in my ears and is not punished?
 What did I do wrong, why was I punished?”.

 If you felt misunderstood and not accepted for whom you were as a child, you mind find yourself thinking “He is just whining, why can’t he understand I am busy right now?”.
 You again feel misunderstood, and it’s painful.

 Accept all these feeling and thoughts and don’t judge yourself for having them.
 They don’t make you a bad person or mom.
 They just mean you are a human being that was hurt as a child.
 Be kind to yourself and offer yourself the acceptance, the understating, and the empathy you deserve.